HaijianLiu/HaijianLiu.github.io/_posts/2017-11-24-particle-system.md

 #### Emitter
 Emitter is for randomly generating Particle components.
 And here are some features currently supporting:
-- `uv animation`: when set to true, play a uv animation.
+- `uv animation` when set to true, play a uv animation.
-- `divide`: texture divide x and y for uv animation.
+- `divide` texture divide x and y for uv animation.
-- `sample time`: time between each frame for uv animation.
+- `sample time` time between each frame for uv animation.
-- `max particles`: max number of particles for Emitter to generate.
+- `max particles` max number of particles for Emitter to generate.
-- `spawn time`: particle spawn time.
+- `spawn time` particle spawn time.
-- `life time`: defined by max and min.
+- `life time` defined by max and min.
-- `init scale`: init scale.
+- `init scale` init scale.
 (And not support randomly generating for now)
-- `init velocity`: defined by horizontal and vertical random range.
+- `init velocity` defined by horizontal and vertical random range.
-- `gravity`: gravity behavior.
+- `gravity` gravity behavior.

 #### Particle
 Particle component is really simple.
 It will just do a update.